predictive-clinical-neuroscience/EFMT_Norm_Models/README.md

 ## NUMERICAL SOURCE DATA:
+Detailed information can be found in: Supplementary Data Files.docx

 For each faces>shapes and faces>baseline the following outputs were generated and illustrated in figures in the manuscript:
 Reference:
 * EV_ref.nii.gz